2006 North American E. coli outbreak in spinach: September

-On September 14, 2006, the FDA warned consumers about an E. coli outbreak that was tied to bags of fresh spinach.
+The Centers for Disease Control issued an official Health Alert, the highest category of alert message, on September 14 and started to investigate the E. coli outbreak.
+The FDA warned consumers about an E. coli outbreak tied to fresh spinach bags.
 The FDA reported that they received complaints from 19 states in the United States.
-The FDA advised "that consumers not eat bagged fresh spinach."
-Three days later, their updated warning said not to eat "fresh spinach or fresh spinach-containing products."
+The FDA advised consumers not to eat bagged fresh spinach.
+Three days later, their updated warning said not to eat fresh spinach or fresh spinach-containing products.
+The United States also expanded the warning to avoid all fresh spinach.

-On September 17, the United States expanded the warning to avoid all fresh spinach.
-The Centers for Disease Control issued an official Health Alert, the highest category of alert message, on September 14 and started to investigate the E. coli outbreak.
 Wisconsin Governor Jim Doyle formally requested federal aid on September 15.
 His office said the CDC will help assess the causes and the magnitude of the outbreak in his state.

-On September 17, three days after the initial warning, the FDA issued an updated warning stating that the public should "not eat fresh spinach or fresh spinach-containing products."

 On September 18, Illinois and Nebraska reported their first cases of E. coli infection due to spinach, bringing the total number of affected states to 21.
-Ohio public health officials are investigating a two-year-old's death that may also be linked.

-By September 18, the number of people sickened by the E. coli laced spinach reached 111.
+Ohio public health officials investigated a two-year-old's death that may also be linked.
+The number of people sickened by the E. coli laced spinach reached 111.

 On September 19, it was reported that there may be a link to a further death in Ohio and irrigation water is being investigated as a possible source.

 This is the 9th outbreak traced to the Salinas Valley in California and the 25th leafy green E. coli outbreak (spinach or lettuce) in the United States since 1993.

 On September 20, the CDC announced that the genetic fingerprint, a PFGE pattern, of E. coli O157 isolated from an opened package of Dole baby spinach packed by Natural Selection in the refrigerator of an ill New Mexico resident matched that of the outbreak strain.

 On September 25, consumer advocates and lawmakers began urging tougher rules for fields and processing plants.

-On September 29, the FDA downgraded the warning, reduced to warning against specific brands packaged on specific dates, instead of fresh spinach in general.
+On September 29, the FDA downgraded the warning, reducing it to a warning against specific brands packaged on specific dates instead of fresh spinach.